-Teton also manages two separate accounts with AUM of \$236.7 million at December 31, 2015.
+Teton also manages one separate account with AUM of \$38.0 million at December 31, 2016.

 G.distributors, LLC ("G.distributors"), an affiliate of Teton and a subsidiary of GAMCO, distributes the Funds pursuant to distribution agreements with each fund.